CSEANZ/BotBoiler/README.md

  in VS Code select "Launch Test" from the drop down and press ```F5```.

  **Note** Sometimes the break points can get a bit out of wack - especially with async code.
 If this is the case, then use ```debugger;``` in your code to do it manually - that seems to work better!

+## Create a dialog

+Dialogs are the center of bots.
+Adding them is super simple in this framework.
+Dialogs are exposed via the ```dialogIndex``` module.
+Any dialog that is exposed here will be automatically added to the IOC Container ([Inversify](http://inversify.io/)) and added to the bot dialog.
+Any dialog exposed in this way can ask for any other component or service that has been registered to be injected at runtime.

 ## Links